- The Fantastic Team

 Some parts of your home will require a bit more attention than others when it comes to cleaning, and the kitchen is definitely one of them.
 Here is a general list of all the areas you need to take care of and how:

-- All cooking areas
+- Cooking areas

 Thoroughly clean your oven, racks, griller, and the stovetop, too.
 Once you are done, you need to make sure that you’ve removed all detergent spots and wipe marks.